renuo/i18n-docs/README.md

 * From now on you should only update translations in Google Docs and run `rake i18n:import_translations` in the application to get changes.
 You can also export your

-## Configuraiton
+## Configuration

-You can include a set of substitions for preprocessing the CSV after downloading it and before parsing it.
+You can include a set of substitutions for preprocessing the CSV after downloading it and before parsing it.
 Here is an example that replaces non-breaking spaces with normal ones.

     files:
       navigation.yml: "https://docs.google.com/spreadsheet/pub?key=ab43...34f3&single=true&gid=0&output=csv"